 Please note that wherever possible italics and not underline should be used.
-All the IT printers in the School of Environment and Development can print italics.
+All the IT printers in Planning can print italics.
 Use underline only when italics are not available, or in hand-written work.

 At the end of the text, in the bibliography/reference section, the full reference takes a slightly different form depending on the type of publication.
 Please remember that all works cited anywhere in your text must have an appropriate entry in your bibliography.